 Endpoint Security | Overview page

 This is shown in the screenshot above.
 It is the main dashboard for the endpoint security features of the platform.
 Here you can see an overview of the individual protection components that can be configured.
 Examples are Antivirus, Disk Encryption, and Firewall.
 You can also view Security Baselines.
-These are policies with recommended settings for all security-related features in Windows.
-As well as Microsoft Defender Antivirus, the baselines also cover Microsoft browsers, Windows Firewall, BitLocker, SmartScreen, Wi-Fi settings, Remote Desktop and Windows Hello for Business, amongst other things.
+These are policy templates with recommended settings for all security-related features in Windows.
+There are Baselines for Windows 10 Security, Microsoft Defender for Endpoint, and Microsoft Edge.
+Microsoft tell us that these are frequently updated.

 Endpoint Security | Antivirus page

-The Summary tab provides an overview of the security status of your network, by showing the number of unhealthy endpoints, i.e. devices with some kind of security-related problem.
+The Summary tab (shown above) provides an overview of the security status of your network.
+It displays the number of Windows 10unhealthy endpoints (devices with some kind of security-related problem) and Active malware across categories (a breakdown of malware types encountered).

 Configuration options for each category are neatly laid out in a list, with each item having its own drop-down menu for its settings.
 A little information button next to each item displays a succinct explanation of the component and its settings.
-Examples of options found in the Real-Time Protection section are Enable on-access protection, Turn on behaviour monitoring, Turn on network protection, and Scan scripts that are used in Microsoft browsers.
+Examples of options found in the Real-Time Protection section are Turn on real-time protection, Enable on-access protection, Turn on behaviour monitoring, Enable network protection, and Scan scripts that are used in Microsoft browsers.

 The User Experience category has just one setting: Allow user access to Microsoft Defender app.
 Deselecting this hides the Microsoft Defender Antivirus (Windows Security) interface and suppresses malware alerts on client devices.
-However, a much more granular approach is also possible.
-Security Experience policies allow you to hide specific interface areas of the Windows Security app, such as Firewall and Network Protection or App & Browser Control.
+However, Security Experience policies provide a much more granular approach.
+They allow you to hide specific interface areas of the Windows Security app, such as Firewall and Network Protection or App & Browser Control.

 On the Windows 10 detected malware tab you can see devices and users with active malware.
 This view includes details such as malware state, active malware, category and severity.
 You can take remote actions here including restart, quick scan, full scan, or update signatures, to help resolve the problem.